Boys hoops: Ben Davis knocks off Carmel for first time in 11 years

 Ben Davis coach Mark James thumped his customary cowboy boot hard into the ground several times in the waning moments of the Giants’ game against Carmel — urging his team to finish it out.

 It left a mark on the Giants, because they responded.
-Facing the third-ranked Greyhounds on their home court, Ben Davis made several big the shots down the stretch to pull away for a 50-42 win in a Metropolitan Interscholastic Conference game Friday.
+Facing the third-ranked Greyhounds on their home court, Ben Davis made several big shots down the stretch to pull away for a 50-42 win in a Metropolitan Interscholastic Conference game Friday.

 In the process, the Giants (11-5, 2-4) snapped a 10-game losing streak against Carmel dating back to Jan.
 28, 2006.